zahlman/zahlman.github.io/_posts/2024-07-20-an-open-letter-to-the-psf-coc-wg.markdown

 And for me personally, I first got to interact with Mr. Peters [on Stack Overflow](https://stackoverflow.com/questions/21297887/), on a question related to sorting, receiving praise for my answer.
 You can imagine how star-struck I was.

-It turns out that I also don't like hypocrisy.
-I very, very much dislike it (I also dislike strained attempts to claim hypocrisy on the part of someone who has actually been quite consistent).
-So at that point I tripped and fell down the rabbit hole, and spent a good portion of my waking hours for an entire week unraveling the mystery of how things had gotten to this point -  where there could be such political tensions within the PSF, and so much energy to find fault with pillars of the community.

-## Just for the record

 And most importantly, let me explain the understanding I arrived at of Mr. Peters' supposed sins: